 CALIFORNIA FARMERS AND PROGRAMS FOR

 A federal program that has been heavily utilized by irrigated cropland farmers is the Environmental Quality Incentives Program (EQIP).
-EQIP is a voluntary program that provides financial and technical assistance to agricultural producers through contracts that provide financial assistance to help plan and implement conservation practices that address natural resource concerns and for opportunities to improve soil, water, plant, animal, air and related resources on agricultural land and non-industrial private forestland.
-In addition, the purpose of EQIP is to help producers meet Federal, State, Tribal and local environmental regulations.
+The purpose of EQIP is to help producers meet federal, state, tribal and local environmental regulations.
+EQIP is a voluntary program that provides financial and technical assistance to agricultural producers through contracts.
+The contracts deliver financial assistance to help plan and implement conservation practices that address natural resource concerns.
+Additionally, they offer opportunities to improve soil, water, plant, animal, air and related resources on agricultural land and non-industrial private forestland.

-Farmers and ranchers need up-to-date scientific information and techniques to manage the natural resources on their properties, and the need for ongoing conservation education and assistance among all sectors of the public is as great or greater than ever.
-Many Resource Conservation Districts (RCDs) offer a set of programs to provide assistance to landowners wishing to conserve soil and water and manage their resources on a sustainable basis.
-RCDs act as a focal point for local conservation efforts, and RCDs throughout the state function as leaders in the conservation community.
+Farmers and ranchers require up-to-date scientific information and techniques to manage the natural resources on their properties.
+In addition, the necessity for ongoing conservation education and assistance among all sectors of the public is as great or greater than ever.
+Many Resource Conservation Districts (RCDs) offer a set of programs to provide assistance to landowners wishing to conserve soil and water, and manage their resources on a sustainable basis.
+RCDs act as a focal point for local conservation efforts and serve as leaders in the conservation community.